This is a single platform station, re-opened in 1987. In the past, this was the Glasgow and South Western Railway^s main station serving Ardrossan.

-The station was substantially re-built around the opening of the Largs Branch.
+The station was substantially re-built around the opening of the Largs Branch (Glasgow and South Western Railway).
 A bay platform was provided on the west side.
 The locomotive shed moved away, being replaced with a goods shed on the west side (still extant) and more sidings.
 Further sidings were provided on the east side.
 A large new glazed station roof was provided covering the circulating area (by the bay) and through platforms (with a gap for smoke).
 The roof was braced between the goods shed, a large was on the east side of the through platforms (still there) and station building (demolished in recent years).
 The bay was used for Kilmarnock and Largs trains.

 The platform has been extended since re-opening and the station building, which was not used with the re-opening, demolished and replaced.